 The application process:

 You can apply once per year for an FTEC position.
-All available projects will be published once the job is open and max.
-20 projects will be available.
-We encourage you to apply to all projects that you’d love to work on and which correspond to your profile.
+All available projects will be published once the job is open (15th January 2021) and ≃ 20 projects will be available.
+There are many projects proposed in this round for you to review on the dedicated page (http://careers.cern/ftec-projects) with numbers to identify them.
+During the application process, you will be asked to provide your top 3 that you’d love to work on.
+Please note this is not a guarantee that your top projects will be the ones for which you are selected.
+You may be selected on another project that matches your profile.

-The selection process will be finalized at the beginning of July by a dedicated panel of experts from CERN and CIEMAT.
-You can therefore expect to hear the result of your application in July.
-If successful, you will normally expected to take up your appointment in September/October 2018.
+The selection process will be conducted by a dedicated panel of experts from CERN and CIEMAT in April.
+If successful, you will normally be expected to take up your appointment in June/July 2021.